Multarix/DnD-NPC/README.md

 	"character": {
 		"name": String, // The name of the NPC
-		"gender": String, // The gender of the NPC "alignment": String // The alignment of the NPC
+		"gender": String, // The gender of the NPC "alignment": String, // The alignment of the NPC "age": Number, // The age of the NPC
-	},
+		"level": Number // The level of the NPC.
+This should always be level 1 },
 	"race": {
 		"name": String, // The name of the race